This lesson is being piloted (Beta version)

 from numpy import angle, linspace, newaxis, pi

-from matplotlib.pyplot import colorbar, subplots
+from matplotlib.pyplot import colorbar, show, subplots

 def complex_linspace(lower, upper, num_real, num_imag):